• Facebook

 • The users can provide their own data types as well such as custom objects as the Map Reducer takes the value of the type Object.

-NCache provider has also built-in implementation needed for the Aggregator to work for the listed types in the package mentioned above.
+NCache provider has also built-in implementation needed for the Aggregator to work for the listed types.
 However, if the user wishes to use the Aggregator for custom types and their implementation of the aggregation, they can achieve this by simply implementing the two interfaces, IValueExtractor and IAggregator.

 The implementation of the IValueExtractor interface will contain the Extract() method at least, that will be used by the internal framework to identify the type of an instance by simply returning the type of the object passed to it.
 On the other hand, the IAggregator interface contains the signatures of the two methods to be implemented; Aggregate() and AgregateAll().
 The job of the Value Extractor is to return the filtered data to the Aggregator.
 The Aggregator then works on the given data set to produce more refined data.